Blog / Why do Shopify SEO projects fail?

 If you don't have someone internal who can orchestrate all of this - someone who understands that an SEO fix might lower Paid CPAs but confuse a CRO test - then the channel fails.
 Your channel partner is not your CMO.
 We can advocate for the channel, but we cannot be the conductor.
 You need someone internal to manage the chaos.

-4. The tracking "black hole"
+4. The tracking black hole

 If the strategy is right, and the leadership is there, the next failure point is valuation.